 Hi GROMACS users,

-We are making this available to you to get an early taste of how GROMACS 2023 will look and work, and most importantly to get feedback from you about how well things work.
-While we try our hardest to keep the quality of GROMACS as high as possible, we’re human, we overlook things while doing other things, and we need your many pairs of eyes to help to build a tool that we can all use to do good science!
+We are making this available to you to get an early taste of GROMACS 2024, and most importantly to get feedback from you about how well things work.
+While we try our hardest to keep the quality of GROMACS as high as possible, we’re human, we overlook things and we need your many pairs of eyes to help to build a tool that we can all use to do good science!
 We really need you to test your kinds of simulation on your hardware, both for correctness and performance.
 This is particularly important if you are using “interesting” hardware or compilers because we can’t test all of them!

 Please do not use this version for doing science you plan to publish - it needs more testing before it’s reliable enough for that.
 Similarly, please don’t use this version as a base for a project that bundles or forks GROMACS.